mapster21/identify-ships/README.md

 This convolutional network predicts with >90% accuracy whether or not a given "image chip" contained an image of a ship.

 # Setup
-Python 3.5+ is required for compatability
+Python 3.5+ is required for compatability.
+Anaconda Prompt was used to confirm Conda was installed correctly and to insatll the new verion of python in a new environment and then activate it for use with Spyder - conda code for this is in Conda_EnvSetUpCommands.txt

 # Clone this repository
 git clone https://github.com/mapster21/identify-ships.git